petterh/textedit/docs/Chapter-1-The-Road-Ahead.md

 ## Vehicle: The Programming Language

-C, {"C++"}, Basic, Java – several programming languages are reasonable choices for writing Windows applications.
-Why {"C++"}?
+C, C++, Basic, Java – several programming languages are reasonable choices for writing Windows applications.
+Why C++?

-Choosing {"C++"} over C is a no-brainer.
-Even if you don’t use a single object-oriented feature of {"C++"}, it is still a “better C” that lets you do function overloading and allows you to freely mix variable declarations and statements.
-The only reasonable reason ever to choose straight C is if you lack a {"C++"} compiler for your platform – or if you’re writing the control software for a new airplane.
+Choosing C++ over C is a no-brainer.
+Even if you don’t use a single object-oriented feature of C++, it is still a “better C” that lets you do function overloading and allows you to freely mix variable declarations and statements.
+The only reasonable reason ever to choose straight C is if you lack a C++ compiler for your platform – or if you’re writing the control software for a new airplane.

 See also the discussion of MFC below.